tedklin/dynamical/README.md

 ## Current status

-As of now, all functionality is for time-invariant systems.
+As of now, all functionality is for linear time-invariant systems.

 Finished / mostly finished:
 - Controllability